h111359/h111359.github.io/checklists/inspirations.md

+## Zeigarnik Effect

+The Zeigarnik Effect states that our brains remember unfinished tasks better than completed ones.
+This is why procrastinated tasks keep nagging at you.

+Lesson: Start a task, even if just for a few minutes.
+Your brain will naturally push you to finish it, making progress easier than you thought.

 ## Eudaimonia

 In ancient Greece, philosophers believed that Eudaimonia, or flourishing, was achieved through a balance of virtue and self-reflection.
 It was not about seeking pleasure or wealth, but about living a life aligned with your true values.